-Completion of a survey to acquire cultural knowledge about how to interact respectfully with people in Rwanda.
+Launch of a survey to acquire cultural knowledge about how to interact respectfully with people in Rwanda.
 The knowledge that is gathered will be used by our social robots when they engage with people, informing their verbal, non-verbal, and spatial interaction.
 The survey is available in Kinyarwanda here and in English here.
-See Deliverables D1.2 and D5.4.1 for the results of the survey.